omgimanoob/rspkl-atlas/docs/ci-cd.md

 - `DEPLOY_KEY` — Private key matching the droplet’s deploy key (use the PEM contents).

 Optional: add `known_hosts` handling if strict host checking is enabled; by default the action accepts the host fingerprint on first run.
 Once secrets are present, every merge to `main` automatically rebuilds and redeploys using the same commands documented above.
-If the health check fails, the workflow exits non-zero so you can investigate before considering the deploy complete.
+The workflow still reuses PM2 reload; the automated `curl` against `/api/healthz` was removed after a transient Cloudflare `502` (Nov 2 2025), so do a quick manual check post-deploy.

 > Add secrets via **GitHub → Settings → Secrets and variables → Actions → New repository secret**.
 Paste the private key (including `-----BEGIN`/`END-----`) into `DEPLOY_KEY`.